zerodogg/tinysurveylicious/README.md

-# tinysurveylicious - a tiny web survey application using the mojolicious framework
+# tinysurveylicious - a tiny web survey application using the Mojolicious framework

-tinysurveylicious is a tiny web survey applications written in perl, using the Mojolicious framework.
+tinysurveylicious is a tiny web survey applications written in perl, using the [Mojolicious](http://mojolicious.org/) framework.
 It's built to be very easy to set up and run.
 It requires a few perl libraries (which can be auto-installed by using the Makefile) and no external daemons (using SQLite for permanent storage).
 It can run standalone, or behind a web server proxy.

 The configuration format is JSON extended to allow comments.
 It supports both unathenticated and authenticated use.